How to'sArrow

 The Case for Automating Project Handoffs

-Closing a deal should feel like momentum, not a baton dropped between runners.
-In many firms, when sales "throws it over the wall" the project sits idle waiting for details that arrive late or not at all.
-Automation changes that script by linking your CRM and project management tools so key information is not lost at the point of handoff.
-When a deal moves to "closed-won", a project can spring to life immediately with all essential details carried over without automatically, and the delivery team gets notified the second the ink is dry.
+Closing a deal should create momentum, not friction.
+In too many firms, when sales "throws it over the wall" the project sits in limbo while delivery waits for details that arrive late or not at all.
+Automation rewrites this story by connecting your CRM and project management tools so key information flows automatically, not manually.
+When a deal moves to "closed-won", a project springs to life immediately with all essential details intact The delivery team gets notified the second the ink dries.

-• Everyone is on the same page: Smart notifications and task assignments mean that team members know when it’s their turn to move.
-Rather than items getting missed, the system nudgets the right people at the right time.
+Smart notifications and automatic task assignments mean team members know exactly when it's their turn to act.
+Items don;t get missed.
+The system nudges the right people at the right time, with the right context.

 The business impact is tangible:

-• Fewer errors mean fewer hours written off to rework
+• Lower rework costs: Fewer errors mean fewer hours written off to fixing preventable mistakes

-Instead of being the riskiest part of the process, the handoff becomes your first chance to impress.
+Instead of being the riskiest part of the process, the handoff becomes your first chance to demonstrate operational excellence.

 A Step-by-Step Framework for Automating Project Handoff